 Lighting Design Formulas

 There are various formulas that can be used to calculate lighting layout and the quantity of lights required per room for the best output and performance.
-This is an example calculation of lighting required in an office space, but it can be applied to any home, or commercial setting.
+This is an example calculation of lighting required in an office space.
+However it can be applied to any home, or commercial setting.

 For example, for a dining room you will need the following input;